php-enspired/exceptable/Usage:-Faults-and-Exceptables.md

 Sensible default behavior is provided by `IsFault` and `EnumeratesFaults`, but there are some aspects that can be customized.

-During development, it is _highly_ recommended that you enable assertion checking.
+> Note: During development, it is _highly_ recommended that you enable assertion checking.
 The exceptable library uses assertions to sanity-check your modifications - for example, that `exceptableType()` returns a suitable classname.
 In production, assertions can be safely disabled (and generally, should).

 #### changing what `Exceptable` type is thrown